 Provide a biographical sketch for up to 4 key scientific personnel that describes their education and training, professional experience, awards and honors, and publications relevant to cancer research.
 Each biographical sketch must not exceed 2 pages.
 You may use the "Product Development Research Programs: Biographical Sketch" template but are not required to do so.
-(In addition, information on the members of the senior management and scientific team should be included in the "Key Personnel" section of the Business Plan [see section 10:4.8]).
+The NIH biographical sketch format is also appropriate.
+(In addition, information on the members of the senior management and scientific team should be included in the "Key Personnel" section of the Business Plan [see section 10.4.8]).